 |Domme French Cathedral in Berlin at Gendarmenmarkt.
 Photo: Courtesy of Gendarmenmarktberlin.de.
 Unauthorized use is prohibited.|

 With more than 60 Christmas markets, wow, throughout Berlin, the city is a sprawling visual feast of festivity!
-Vibrant Christmas lights twinkle with holiday luster and the lanes of Alpine chalets invite you in for a warm cup of mulled wine, perhaps a quick bite of bratwurst and the temptations of holiday shopping!
+Vibrant Christmas lights shimmer in holiday lights and the lanes of Alpine chalets invite you in for a warm cup of mulled wine, perhaps a quick bite of bratwurst and the allure of holiday shopping!

 |The Berlin Christmas market at the Red Town Hall or Berliner Weihnachtsmarkt am Roten Rathaus.
 Photo: WikiMedia.org.|

 - Spandau: Spandau Old Town is Berlin's largest and is only a short train ride away from the Berlin city centre.
 With more than 400 chalets on the weekends, this Christkindlmarkt has all holiday trimmings including Christmas trees, live performances, a living Nativity at Reformationsplatz at the St. Nicholas Church.

 - Charlottenburg Castle: Also known as Schloss Charlottenburg, this castle is home to the renowned Charlottenburg Castle market or Weihnachtsmarkt Schloss Charlottenburg which surrounds the fortress and even extends into its interior.
 Some of the highlights include the largest Nativity scene at the Royal Children's Market and daily choir performances on the castle stage.

 - Staatsoper and Opernpalais: At the Staatsoper and Opernpalais markets, you'll find historical settings replete with all the festive embellishments of a traditional market plus a living Nativity and a romantic coach-ride tour through the old Berlin city centre.